 Zavižan is maybe the most famous place on the Velebit mountain.
-The good white road leads to this place; also, there are several mountain trails.
-This is a mountain hut and the meteorological station at the same time.
+The good white road leads to it, and several mountain trails lead to it.
+This is a mountain hut and a meteorological station at the same time.
 The vistas are remarkable!

 Velebit – the realm of wilderness